 To better understand what's at stake and how various groups will be affected, we also asked our panelists to briefly answer the following questions: Do you think that EU consumers should have a right of portability?
 Are you optimistic that a balanced framework can be created?

-Watch what they had to say:
+Watch in the video above what they had to say.